The 9 Best Game Improvement Irons

 - Thick topline even by game improvement standards

-- Players at the better end of the game improvement spectrum could find the distance is too long, and creates distance gaps when transitioning to wedges
+- Some players may find the distance is too long and creates distance gaps when transitioning to wedges

 Takomo Iron 101: Great Value